- Female bumble bees can sting but rarely do so, They will only sting if their nest is threatened or if they are continuously aggravated.

 Give Up Pesticides

-Bumble bee stings are rare.
-They are easy-going and peaceful and are far more interested in pollinating than fighting.
+Bumble bee stings are rare, as they are generally easy-going and peacefu, far more interested in pollinating than attacking humans.

-Males, or drones, don’t sting.
-They do not have stingers.
-Only females do.
-But they will not attack unless their hive is at risk or they feel threatened.
+Males, called drones, don’t actually have stingers.
+Only female bumble bees do.
+However, they will not attack unless their hive is at risk or they feel threatened.

 What Happens After a Bumble Bee Sting?

-A sting to the throat or in the mouth is a serious matter.
-Swelling can lead to suffocation.
+A sting to the throat or in the mouth is a serious matter as swelling can lead to suffocation.

 Though extremely rare, some individuals can have a bad reaction to bumble bee venom.
-Often, it’s due to the IgE antibodies.
+Often, it’s due to the IgE antibodies in humans.
 These compounds are immune system protectors.
 Typically located in small amounts of blood, higher amounts may be a sign of overreaction to allergens.

 People with saturated IgE may show a negative reaction.
 There may be no reaction in the first sting.
 That’s due to the unlikeliness there are antibodies before the first sting.
 But the next sting is likely to trigger the reaction.

 The impact can be significant.
-Under the right circumstances, entire limbs get affected.
+Under the right circumstances, entire limbs are affected.
 Symptoms include itching and nettle rash.
-Sometimes there’s swelling of the neck and face, diarrhea, vomiting, sweating, disorientation, and the shakes.
+Sometimes swelling of the neck and face, diarrhea, vomiting, sweating, disorientation, and the shakes occur.

 Allergic reactions to bumble bee stings worsen with each subsequent sting.

-There are medicines, such as beta-blockers, aspirin, or ACE-inhibitors, that can worsen the reaction to a bumble bee sting.
+There are medications, such as beta-blockers, aspirin, or ACE-inhibitors, that may worsen the reaction to a bumble bee sting.
 Other threats include alcohol consumption and extensive physical activity.
-Anyone with an increased chance of getting bitten by a bumble bee should avoid these things.
+Anyone with an increased chance of getting stung by a bumble bee should avoid these things or ensure they have proper equipment if it were to happen.
 They should also get tested to know their IgE levels.